MarceloLeite2604/cor-bean-processor-spring-boot-autoconfiguration/README.md

 # Chain Of Responsibility (COR) Bean Processor Spring Boot Starter

-⚠️This is a working in progress.
-It is not ready for usage yet!

 **TL;DR:** You focus on the logic while we handle the chain!

 ![A screen capture presenting a sample code diff with the same project with and without COR Bean Processor library.](./documentation/images/image-01.png)